 Emily Lloyd (2017) - biological anthropologist - Research Contracts Specialist, Medical Sciences Division, the University of Oxford.

-Milena Melo (2017) - cultural anthropology - Postdoctoral Fellow at the School for Advanced Research (will begin as Assistant Professor of Anthropology and Middle Eastern Studies, Mississippi State University, in fall of 2018).
+Milena Melo (2017) - cultural anthropology - Assistant Professor of Anthropology and Middle Eastern Studies, Mississippi State University.

 Guillaume Pages (2017) - biological anthropology - Research Contracts Specialist, Medical Sciences Division, the University of Oxford.